Traveling with Babies and Toddlers

 - When you return home, get right back on schedule As.
 Soon.
 As.
 Possible.
 Pushing this off can send you and your baby on a downward spiral of sleeplessness.
 If you don’t want your trip to haunt you for sleepless weeks after it’s ended, get your baby back on schedule the day that you return home.

 - Download a white noise app on your phone or iPad and have white noise playing for your baby in the room where they are sleeping.
 This is much more convenient than packing a white noise machine and aids tremendously in falling asleep.
 Ask your relatives if you can stay in the darkest room in the house (if possible) and if you are staying in a hotel, make good use of the blackout curtains!
+This is also a great item to bring along with you, so you don’t have to worry about the brightness in the room you stay in.

 - For toddlers, try bringing this portable toddler bed with you, or have it shipped to your destination.
 It’s convenient to travel with, and with 1,200 amazon reviews, it seems to be quite a crowd pleaser!